elastic/integrations/packages/servicenow/docs/README.md

    - While creating `event notification` select the event type as s3:ObjectCreated:*, destination type SQS Queue, and select the queue name created in Step 2.

 ### Time Zone Selection:
-- In the Data Collection section, use the `Timezone of ServiceNow Instance` dropdown to select your preferred timezone.
+- In the Data Collection section, use the `Time Zone Offset` field to set your preferred timezone.
 The `.value` field for date data will always be in UTC, while the `.display_value` field can reflect your instance's selected timezone.
 The system default is set to America/Los_Angeles, but you can change this in your ServiceNow profile settings.
 - Steps to See/Update the timezone in ServiceNow Instance:
   1. Click the user icon in the top-right corner of the ServiceNow interface.
   2. Select Profile from the dropdown menu.